Australia

 Spain

-We also publish a newsletter twice a year, which is distributed for free to more than 3000 families and friends of our movement and to our more than 17,000 online subscribers.
+We also publish a twice-yearly newsletter distributed for free to more than 5000 families and friends of our movement and to more than 17,000 online subscribers, with updated reports of the activity of IASWECE.

 Website of the Waldorfassociation in Spain